 NATIONAL DEVELOPMENT STRATEGIES

-The development strategies guide the Finnish Tourist Board’s product development work and provide guidelines and a goal for the whole industry on a national level.
+The development strategies guide Visit Finland’s product development work and provide guidelines and a goal for the whole industry on a national level.
 The Finnish tourism strategy defines the main policies for the product development strategies.
 These strategies are based on themes and are valid between 2009-2013.

 The product development strategies will be updated in 2014.
 In addition to an assembled team of experts, all expert parties within tourism and the particular theme can also participate in the update process.

 Quality is an essential factor in the development of the product range.
-The Finnish Tourist Board has specified EXPORTABILITY CRITERIA, which are used to help product development and improve the product competitiveness in the international market.
+Visit Finland has specified EXPORTABILITY CRITERIA, which are used to help product development and improve the product competitiveness in the international market.